-The evaluation of zooplankton mean size and total stock (MSTS) for the period 2011-2015 indicates that in the Bothnian Bay and the Bothnian Sea, the MSTS values are above the threshold values indicating good status.
-By contrast, in the Åland Sea, Gulf of Finland and Northern Baltic Proper, the MSTS values are significantly below the threshold values, which implies that good status has not been achieved.
+The evaluation of zooplankton mean size and total stock (MSTS) for the period 2011-2016 indicates that in the Bothnian Bay, the Bothnian Sea and the Gdansk Basin, the MSTS values are above the threshold values indicating good status.
+By contrast, in the Åland Sea, Gulf of Finland and Western Gotland Basin, the MSTS values are significantly below the threshold values, which implies that good status has not been achieved.
 The details for each of the evaluated sub-basins are presented below.

-In the Bothnian Bay (Results figure 1a), MSTS has not changed considerably over the time period for which data are available (1979 - 2015).
+In the Bothnian Bay (Results figure 1a), MSTS has not changed considerably over the time period for which data are available (1979 - 2016).
 Although in some years values were below the threshold, these occasional deviations were not significantly different from the threshold value as indicated by CuSum analysis, implying that these fluctuations are stochastic and that MSTS reflects a good status.

 In the Bothnian Sea (Results figure 1b) MSTS also suggests good food web structure, with no indication of the status decline over the assessed period.
-In the Åland Sea (Results figure 1c), starting from 1996, zooplankton mean size is significantly below the threshold and the total biomass values often fails the threshold values.
-Although the total biomass deviations occurring during 2011-2015 are not significantly below the threshold, the mean size is, which implies that that the good status has not been achieved in this sub-basin.
+In the Åland Sea (Results figure 1c), starting from 1996, zooplankton mean size stayed significantly below the threshold and the total biomass values were often below the threshold values.
+Although the total biomass occurring during 2011-2016 are not significantly below the threshold, the mean size is, which implies that that the good status has not been achieved in this sub-basin.

-In the Gulf of Finland (Results figure 1d), the values of the mean size indicate that the system is not in good status from 2001 onwards.
+In the Gulf of Finland (Results figure 1d), the values of the mean size indicate that the system was not in good status from 2001 onwards.
 Also, the biomass failed the threshold during the same years on multiple occasions, albeit not significantly.
-Thus, MSTS indicates that in 2011-2015, zooplankton community is not in good status.
+Thus, MSTS indicates that in 2011-2016, zooplankton community is not in good status.

-In the northern Baltic Proper (Results figure 1e), the MSTS has not indicated good status since 1998, although some signs of recovery - at least in the coastal station Askö - appear after 2007.
-Nevertheless, during the assessment period 2011-2015, zooplankton community is not in good status.
+In the Western Gotland Basin (Results figure 1e), the MSTS indicates that the system is not in good status since 1998, although some signs of recovery - at least in the coastal station Askö (monitoring station B1) - appear after 2007.
+Nevertheless, during the assessment period 2011-2016, zooplankton community is not in good status.